kreciu21/Vinted-Notifications/README.md

 - **Queries Management**: Add, remove, and view search queries
 - **Items Viewing**: Browse and filter items found by the application
 - **Allowlist Management**: Filter items by seller's country
-- **Configuration**: Set up Telegram bot, Discord bot, RSS feed, and other settings
+- **Configuration**: Set up the Discord bot, RSS feed, and other settings
 - **Logs**: View application logs directly from the web interface

-### Telegram Commands

-After configuring your Telegram bot in the Web UI, you can use the following commands:

-- `/add_query query` - Add a search query to monitor
-- `/remove_query query_number` - Remove a specific query
-- `/remove_query all` - Remove all queries
-- `/queries` - List all active queries
-- `/hello` - Check if the bot is working
-- `/create_allowlist` - Create a country allowlist (will slow down processing)
-- `/delete_allowlist` - Delete the country allowlist
-- `/add_country XX` - Add a country to the allowlist (ISO3166 format)
-- `/remove_country XX` - Remove a country from the allowlist
-- `/allowlist` - View the current allowlist

 ### Discord Setup